martinconnarty/REACT-ex/Readme.md

 - What could it mean, and does this event demonstrate that? (essentially False Positives/True Positives)
 - What else would we expect to observe, and how might we find that?

-I believe there's room for improvement on the ATC project such as incorporating some of the ideas from Mitre ATT&CK - ultimately we want analysts to be able to come to an incident without any prior knowledge or experience and not only know *what* to do, but have the context of *why* they're doing it as well as be able to contextualise the bigger picture to tell the whole story.
+I believe there's room for improvement on the ATC project such as incorporating some of the ideas from Mitre ATT&CK and improving the useability.
+I think logically everything in RE&CT makes a lot of sense, but (and this is probably a me problem), I find the playbooks a bit unweildy/hard to use.

+Ultimately we want analysts to be able to come to an incident without any prior knowledge or experience and not only know *what* to do, but have the context of *why* they're doing it as well as be able to contextualise the bigger picture to tell the whole story.

-## Initial ideas
+## Initial ideas/thoughts

 - To split apart or make it easy to split Playbooks into seperate files based on stages (perhaps this could just be how the Markdown files are generated).
 Because Playbooks currently comprise of all the full stages, it can quickly become unweildy with many different Response actions and becomes hard to follow.

 - For every response action, add some context of how to use it, e.g. "Look for xyz".
 This could be based on information such as what is in Mitre ATT&CK or the original reports.
 Often it isn't enough to simply say "Find destination IPs" without the context of what should or shouldn't stand out as of interest for that use-case.
+I appreciate that at the moment there is a Markdown 'Workflow' section that could satisfy that - so it might be that making good use of that satisfies this.

 - Seperating Response Actions from the 'how' such as searches, scripts etc. Instead, those searches and scripts reference the Response Action(s) that they apply to.